seanslma/maki/Azure/Network/DNS.md

 ### Azure Private DNS Zone
 They are global in scope, so can access them from any region, any subscription, any VNet, and any tenant.

-A Private DNS Zone in Azure is a feature that allows you to create a custom DNS namespace for your virtual networks in Azure.
+A Private DNS Zone in Azure is a feature that allows you to create a `custom DNS namespace` for your virtual networks in Azure.
-It provides name resolution within your virtual network, enabling you to use custom domain names for your resources while keeping the DNS queries and responses within the Azure network.
+It provides `name resolution` within your virtual network, enabling you to use custom domain names for your resources while keeping the DNS queries and responses `within the Azure network`.